gstronksUW/NY_Airbnb_2019_Analysis/README.md

 ;

-6. For each listings, what is the difference between the price and the average room_type price for each listing?
+5. For each listings, how does the price compare to the average price of that same room type city wide?

-With avg_price_loc as (

-select
-	room_type,
-	round(avg(price),2) avg_price
-from
-	listings
-group by
-	room_type
-)

-select
-	Neighbourhood_group,
-	id,
-	name,
-	listings.room_type,
-	Price,
-	avg_price,
-	price-avg_price as price_difference

-from
-	listings
-left join
-avg_price_loc on avg_price_loc.room_type = listings.room_type

-order by
-	neighbourhood_group,
-	room_type,
-	price_difference
-;

-5. What is the most expensive neiborhood to rent each type of room? least expensive?

-SELECT
-	listings.neighbourhood_group,
-	room_type,
-	ROUND(AVG(price), 2) AS avg_price
-FROM
-	listings
-GROUP BY
-	neighbourhood_group,
-	room_type
-ORDER BY
-    neighbourhood_group DESC;

-Summary/Insights: